data-liberation-project/dea-theft-and-loss-counts/README.md

 This repository contains [spreadsheets](data/raw/) from the US Drug Enforcement Administration (DEA), counting the number of controlled substance (and regulated chemical) thefts/losses reported to the agency — by state, business activity, loss type, and year — plus the overall quantities stolen/lost.

 The spreadsheets were obtained in May 2023 via a [Freedom of Information Act (FOIA) request](https://www.data-liberation-project.org/requests/controlled-substance-theft-and-loss/) submitted by the [Data Liberation Project](https://www.data-liberation-project.org/).
+The DLP also obtained a [manual, partially redacted,](https://www.documentcloud.org/documents/25589722-dea-theftloss-of-controlled-substances-manual-partially-redacted/) describing how to fill out the TLR program.

 This repository also contains [“tidy” CSV representations](data/tidy/) of the same data, plus the [Python code](scripts/convert-to-csv.py) used for the conversion.